ssumachai/CS105-FinalProject/README.md

 * `test_size=0.2`: 20% of the data will be testing
 * `random_state=42`: Seed value so that we can replicate our results in testing

 Now, we can actually create our neural network!
-A common tactic is to utilize a **Multi-Layered Perceptron (MLP)** to make our classifications.
+A common tactic is to utilize a **Multi-Layered Perceptron (MLP)** to find the weights for our regression.

 ```py
 mlp = MLPRegressor(hidden_layer_sizes=(8,8,8), activation='relu', solver='adam', max_iter=500)